 Click here for an overview of the six HSPD-9 requirements essential to safeguard U.S. agriculture – crops, livestock – and food.

 Kansas State University and its Biosecurity Research Institute, or BRI, at Pat Roberts Hall have jump-started some of the research planned for NBAF.
 Work began on the zoonotic foreign animal disease RVF in 2013 and JE in 2014; it expanded to the non-zoonotic threats CSF and ASF in 2015 and 2016, respectively.
 R&D continues in the BRI on all of these FADs which is helping to train the biocontainment workforce of the future for NBAF and elsewhere.

-The long-standing Bio/Agro Security Enterprise (BASE) R&D activities at K-State likely contributed to winning NBAF; the goals are similar.
-Additional information can be found on the "Documents and Resources" page.
+The long-standing Bio/Agro Security Enterprise (BASE) R&D activities at K-State likely contributed to winning NBAF.
+BASE is about safeguarding crops, livestock, food and people from biothreats of all kinds, while NBAF focuses on protecting livestock from FADs and people from zoonotic FADs.
+Additional BASE information can be found on the "Documents and Resources" page.

 Numerous university, state and federal organizations have partnered to help NBAF transition to Kansas.
 These collaborators are providing valuable resources and expertise as the facility becomes operational.

 The Biosecurity Research Institute is a biosafety level-3 facility that provides scientists with a safe and secure location to study high-consequence pathogens affecting plants, animals and food products.
 The institute is jump-starting some of the research planned for NBAF.